3KUdelta/ESP32_ServoClock_MST/README.md

 Arduino code for digital clock, 3D printed inspired by www.otvinta.com, https://www.thingiverse.com/thing:3266949.
 Author of the code: Jordi Ginjaume, Original Version 20190118 (https://www.thingiverse.com/thing:3375870)

-Modified by Marc Staehli, 2020 using the following hardware:
+Modified for use with an ESP32 wihtout RTC, just calling NTP all 12 hours over WiFi Marc Stähli, modified April 2020 using the following hardware:

 1 ESP32 programmed with Arduino
 2 PCA9685 chaining servo drivers, set solder blob on A0 on the second board for digits 3 and 4 NTP call via WiFi
 28 SG90 servos

-Modified for use with an ESP32 wihtout RTC, just calling NTP all 12 hours over WiFi Marc Stähli, modified April 2020

 Important: keep sequence with servos plugging into PCA9685: first digit: 0-6, leave 7 blank